Export your current variants

 The

-is_default CSV field does not control the default variant.
-Use conv.set_variant() in your start function to programmatically set the active variant.Attribute columns not recognized
+is_default CSV field does not control the default variant at runtime.
+The platform assigns the default based on creation order.
+Use conv.set_variant() in your start function to control which variant is active for each conversation.Attribute columns not recognized

 Attribute columns not recognized